Elections and voters

 Prof Dave Richards

 A Professor of Public Policy, Dave's main research interests are in British politics, Australian politics, public policy, governance, globalisation, state theory and political biography.
-His current research addresses themes of democracy and accountability, leaks and whistle blowing in government, institutions and crisis and the role of political biography in political analysis.
+His current research addresses themes of democracy and accountability, leaks and whistleblowing in government, institutions and crisis and the role of political biography in political analysis.

 Dr Rosalind Shorrocks

 Rosalind Shorrocks is a Lecturer in Politics at the University of Manchester.
-Her research interests are in the field of gender and comparative politics, focusing on electoral politics, political behaviour, and public opinion towards gender roles.
+Her research interests are in the field of gender and comparative politics, focusing on electoral politics, political behaviour, and public opinion on gender roles.
 She also has an interest in UK electoral politics and the role of generations and socialisation in the formation of political attitudes.

-Dr Maria Sobolewska
+Prof Maria Sobolewska